masoodtariq/health-checks/README.md

 IP is 32 address at network layer. data packest at this layer are called IP datagram.
 FF.FF.FF.FF is used for worldwide broadcasting.
 Overeating cause very serious issue some times.
+255.255.255.255 is a common subnetting mask which basically tells us that all are the 1's. if i write 192.168.10.1/24 it means 24 1's. class A has 1st octect for network id, b has two octects for network id, C class has 3 octects for network id. in order to know how many hosts an ip can accomodate, just 2 to the power of host id in that id.
+TTL decrements byb1 one on eah hop.